 with commemorative patches on the right shoulder area (worn by ALL NHL teams!).

-the giant ‘B’ on the front.
+and the giant ‘B’ on the front.
 It’s interesting to note that the franchise

-opted

-not to showcase the original 1933-34 colours of brown & gold but decided to
+opted not to showcase the original 1933-34 colours of brown & gold but

 1992-93 The 1992-93 ROAD jersey seen here is the typical, current away uniform for the modern Bruins – a look they’ve kept right up to present day.
 Notice the lack of a golden ‘yoke’ on the shoulders (as seen in past sweaters!).